bettybluee/MLOps-Practical-4/README.md

 Used GenAI (ChatGPT) to:

 * Learn how to create and export environments using Conda and venv
-* Debug common Docker build errors and fix dependency mismatches
+* Debug Docker build errors and fix dependency mismatches
-* Verify Docker CMD vs ENTRYPOINT usage best practices
+* Resolve Git remote conflicts with rebase

 **Risk Control:** All commands were manually verified before execution; no destructive or system-level operations were applied.